 - High-End ($800+): Large, high-quality wool rugs, hand-knotted pieces, or designer collaborations.

 - Tips for Finding Value: Look for sales, consider clearance items, or explore direct-to-consumer brands that might offer better pricing by cutting out intermediaries.
-Remember that a durable, high-quality rug can be a better long-term investment than a cheaper one that needs frequent replacement.
+A durable, high-quality rug can be a better long-term investment than a cheaper one that needs frequent replacement.

 Blue Floor Rug Comparison Table